 Behavioral support services are available in our center using the Stepping Stones Triple P - Positive Parenting Program® model.
 This approach helps parents understand the cause for their child’s behavior problems, gives ideas for promoting more desirable behavior, and offers strategies for managing difficult behavior.

-Autism spectrum disorders are complex.
+Autism spectrum disorder is complex.
 We hope you find these articles helpful.

 What to expect when coming to Akron Children's